MartinMiles/Sifon/Sifon.UK.Website/CreatingPlugin.md

 # Creating a PowerShell plugin

 A plugin is just a simple PowerShell script with a traditional `.PS1` file extension: as you got used to them.
-But what is indeed important to understand - each plugin excutes in a context of a currently selected Profile, either running on a local machine or on remote computer by the means of PowerShell remoting.
+But what is indeed important to understand: each plugin executes in a context of a currently selected Profile, either running on a local machine or on remote computer by the means of PowerShell remoting.
 There is nothing extra for a developer to do (apart from accepting script parameters) - Sifon will care about the rest.

 And of course due to that you can call these plugins scripts directly in the most cases.
 What sifon does for you on top of that is creating a context and taking care about parameters to be passed.
 This alone saves so much time, indeed!

-As a simple example please take a look at the below oneliner, in fact a functional parameterless script.
+As a simple example please take a look at the below one-liner, in fact a functional parameterless script.
 The only thing it does is outputting the computer host name:

 `"The current machine name is: $env:computername"`